 Tasting room open daily, 10 am to 5, (707) 939-9363 ext 202

 Email: email@example.com Schug Winery

 Robledo Family Winery

 The Robledo Family Winery is just up the road from Schug.
 It is the first Mexican family-own winery in Sonoma.
-The tasting room is a wonderful display of the Robledo Mexican heritage.
+The tasting room is a beautiful display of the Robledo Mexican heritage.
 This a success story where hard work and perseverance have led to this great winery and the vineyards holdings in California.
-The winery has a very nice picnic area.
+The winery has a lovely picnic area.
 The tasting room and winery are somewhat secluded at this end of the Carneros area.
 The Robledo Family also has a tasting room in Lake County where they also own vineyards.
 Try the Lake County Sauvignon Blanc, inexpensive and delightfully refreshing.

 Tasting Room is open by appointment Monday to Saturday, 10 to 5 pm, Sunday, 11 to 4 pm.